-The last year has placed a huge financial strain on many of us, with the over 50s among the worst affected.
+The last couple of years have been a source of financial stress for many, with over 50s among the worst affected.

 Here, we outline some steps you can take if you think your debts are starting to spiral out of control.

 1. Understand your debts

 Struggling to stay on top of your debts can be really stressful.
 It might be tempting to bury your head in the sand and hide all those red bills in a drawer, but the first step to taking control of your debts is to sit down and work out exactly how much you owe.

 To get started, make a list of all your debts, including any loans, mortgages, credit cards, unpaid bills and overdrafts.
 Jot down how much you owe against each of these, how much you are currently repaying each month, any interest rates that are being applied to your debts and the dates payments need to be made.

 You can then compare this against your monthly income to see whether you have enough money to cover your repayments each month.
 A lot of lenders use a calculation called the ‘debt-to-income ratio’, which is a simple sum you can use to work out whether your debts are something you can manage by yourself or whether you might need to get help to work out a payment plan.